DParedero/Hierarchical_Clustering/README.md

 ```

-3. The distance between the new cluster and the rest of the clusters is calculated and the M variable y updated:
+3. The distance between the new cluster and the rest of the clusters is calculated and the M variable is updated:

 ```python
 M_dist = Functions.Distance.Update_Matrix(i, M_dist[Cluster][0], M_dist[Cluster][1], M_dist)